Colonial Secretary's papers 1822-1877

 Moreton Bay Settlement

-Letters in this series relate to the administration of the growing settlement and include: sale of land in Brisbane and Parishes of Ipswich, Goodna, Yeerongpilly & Woogoroo; plans, options and specifications for a Customs House in Moreton Bay ; Doctor David Ballow appointed Surgeon to HM Gaol, Moreton Bay ; converting the Female Factory at Moreton Bay into a Gaol; location for a Quarantine Station on Stradbroke Island (Minjerribah) ; usefulness of the Old Windmill; request for land for a Catholic Church, school and Clergyman’s residence at Brisbane.
+Letters cover settlement administration, including land sales in Brisbane and the parishes of Ipswich, Goodna, Yeerongpilly, and Woogoroo; plans and specifications for a Moreton Bay Customs House; appointment of Dr. David Ballow as Surgeon to HM Gaol; conversion of the Female Factory into a gaol; site selection for a Quarantine Station on Stradbroke Island (Minjerribah); the use of the Old Windmill; and land requests for a Catholic Church, school, and clergyman’s residence in Brisbane.

 Interactions with First Nations People